What is Yetzirah?

 Vision

 Just as God is said to have spoken the world into being, we believe in the transformative power of language.
 In Yetzirah, the World of Formation, we create our art from the world around us, a world enriched and informed by our connections with each other.
-These notions of formation and connection—exploring the past, present, and future of Jewish poetry—will be essential to our mission.
+These notions of formation and connection—exploring the past, present, and future of Jewish poetry—are essential to our mission.

-Through regular gatherings in-person and online, as well as an annual summer retreat, we will further strengthen these connections, encouraging the energy and inspiration generated from our collective experiences, creativity, and wisdom.
+Through regular gatherings in-person and online, as well as an annual summer retreat, we further strengthen these connections, encouraging the energy and inspiration generated from our collective experiences, creativity, and wisdom.

 As we are bolstered as much by the differences among us as the commonalities we share, Yetzirah welcomes any and all poets who identify as Jewish.